User-Agent Parser – Analyze Browser and Device Information

 What is a User Agent?

-A user agent is a string automatically sent by a web browser or device when making a request to a server.
+A user agent is a text string automatically transmitted by a browser or device when requesting a web server.

 -